immy1996/immy1996.github.io/_posts/blog/2016-11-20-Flask-Sessions.markdown

 their current "session" on a website.

 Cookies have no expiration date, they die when the session ends.
 A session can end when you close the browser.
 Cookies can persist even when you close your browser.
 Sessions are good for tracking users.
-The data in a session is stored in a Python dictionary which is called session.
+Session is defined as the data in a session is stored in a Python dictionary.
 To change it up a bit, you need to create a new key and store some value in that session like this:

     session['firstName'] = firstName